WPP-Public/akqa-nz-dom-class/README.md

 An extremely miminal DOM element class manipulator, with a simple but featured API. **dom-class** is **under 310bytes** when complied with uglify2 and gzipped, and has a full unit test suite that passes in all popular browsers (and some not so popular browsers including IE6+).

 This library is made to be as small as possible so it can be inlined into the head of your html.
-This means it can be used to bootstrap your application based on predefined classes, set up basic styles for specific environments, and add classes based on basic feature tests – all before your more fully featured html maniplation library (i.e. jQuery) loads.
+This means it can be used to bootstrap your application based on predefined classes, set up basic styles for specific environments, and add classes based on basic feature tests – all before your more fully featured html maniplation library (e.g. jQuery) loads.

 Quick Start